Overpopulation of domestic pets: Lost pets

+Pet hoarders

+Animal hoarding is one of the most common forms of animal cruelty in the U.S. and is considered an unintentional form of abuse resulting from hoarding disorder.
+According to the ASPCA, about 250,000 animals per year in the United States are the victims of hoarding.
+Hoarders own such a large number of animals that they are unable to provide them with basic care.
+This may result initially from "taking in strays or by failing, because of cost or other reasons, to have animals sterilized and, as a result, care for litter after litter of puppies or kittens” Most commonly affected animals are cats, followed by dogs, but other animals such as rabbits, horses, reptiles, birds, and exotics are hoarded as well.

+Hoarded animals are typically severely malnourished because the owner cannot afford or remember to feed them all.
+They usually do not receive veterinary care, may have untreated medical conditions, and are not spayed or neutered."It is important to understand that not everyone who keeps many animals has a hoarding disorder.
+The critical distinction is the inability of individuals with hoarding disorders to care for their animals properly.
+In hoarding situations, the animals and their owner physically suffer from the behavior, and they live in unsanitary conditions."

 Purebred animals

+Purebred animals entering the shelter system

 The American Pet Products Association says that since purebreds are only 5% to 6% of the US pet cat population, the overpopulation problem is mainly due to mixed or random bred animals, and avoiding purebred cats would make little difference.
-The Humane Society of the United States (HSUS) says that 25% of the dogs who enter animal shelters are purebred.
+However, the Humane Society of the United States (HSUS) says that 25% of the dogs who enter animal shelters are purebred.
+The CFA also says that cat overpopulation is due to free roaming, unaltered pet cats, and feral cats, not purebreds.

+The best practices set by the AKC for responsible breeders include screening customers so animals are placed in a good home, and follow up services including collecting long-term health and development data about animals they have bred, and guaranteeing to take back any animals if their situation is not mutually beneficial for the pet and the owner, and then placing them in a new home.

+People choosing purebred animals over adopting from shelters

 The American Kennel Club (AKC) and the Cat Fanciers' Association (CFA) say the benefits of purebred dogs or cats include that they have been developed over time to show specific traits that are useful for hunting, rescue, assistance and other needs.
 Animal buyers, including pet owners, may choose a purebred to ensure they know ahead of time the size and other characteristics a young animal will grow into.
 The CFA also says that purebred cats may make better pets because they have a weaker hunting instinct.
-The HSUS says that a pedigree is not a guarantee of health and temperament, and that mixed breed dogs and cats often show good characteristics of both breeds, and may be less likely to have genetic defects.

 The AKC says breeders offer services and information about the animals they sell, such as a detailed pedigree, and expertise in the health and temperament of the breed they specialize in.
-The HSUS says animal shelters may offer animals that have already had necessary veterinary procedures, such as spaying or neutering, vaccination, deworming, and microchipping.